uabrc/uabrc.github.io/docs/data_management/index.md

 Shared Storage is allocated on a per-organization basis, not on a per-person basis.
 If an individual researcher manages both a lab and a Core, they may request independent storage allocations for each organization.
 Each organization may request both Project Storage and Long-Term Storage.

+### Which Platform Do I Need an Allocation For?

+You can request one or more of the following.

+- Cheaha (GPFS)
+- Long-Term Storage (LTS)

 ### How Do I Request Shared Storage?

 To request shared Project Storage or Long-Term Storage, please contact [Support](../help/support.md).
 To ensure prompt allocation of Shared Storage, please follow the guidelines below: